-\textbf{Impact of Climate Change:} Medium voltage and low voltage circuit breakers that are mainly for industrial and residential protection, have significant impact on their performance and behavior during extreme heat and cold.
-Reference \cite{sens_tech} provides details of de-rating and re-rating curves for low voltage residential circuit breakers up to 63 A ratings.
-These clearly indicate that extreme heat and hot ambient air conditions will negatively impact the performance of the circuit breakers and can lead to tripping of the breakers much earlier than intended leading to loss of load and often nuisance tripping.
-Aggregated impact of such behavior can cause significant impact on the aggregated load in the system leading to unwanted cascaded actions on the distribution system level.
-Reference \cite{SE_CB} discusses the reliability concerns of other low voltage high power circuit breakers in extreme weather conditions.
+\textbf{Impact of Extreme Temperature Operations:} Medium-voltage and low-voltage circuit breakers that are mainly for industrial and residential protection are significantly affected by extreme heat and cold.
+Reference \cite{sens_tech} provides details of de-rating and re-rating curves for low-voltage residential circuit breakers up to 63 A ratings.
+These clearly indicate that extreme heat and hot ambient air conditions will negatively impact the performance of the circuit breakers and can lead to tripping of the breakers much earlier than intended, leading to loss of load and often nuisance tripping.
+In aggregate, such behavior can cause significant impact on the load in the system leading, to unwanted cascaded actions on the distribution system level.
+Reference \cite{SE_CB} discusses the reliability concerns of other low-voltage, high-power circuit breakers in extreme weather conditions.
 Evaluating the temperatures experienced during transportation and storage is an important consideration for circuit breakers, and needs to be documented to ensure the grid operators and asset owners understand the expected life and reliability vulnerability of the equipment that is being commissioned.

-Reference \cite{NERC_lessons_learned} is a report by NERC that discusses examples of circuit breaker failures due to extreme cold that are reported.
-These occurrences are important to consider in various regions of the country as the unstable polar vortex phenomenon is happening with increasing frequency and reaching regions of the country that normally did not expect cold days of the year.
+Reference \cite{NERC_lessons_learned} is a report by NERC that discusses examples of circuit breaker failures due to extreme cold.
+These occurrences are important to consider in various regions of the country as the unstable polar vortex phenomenon is happening with increasing frequency and reaching regions of the country that normally did not expect extreme cold.

-\textbf{Existing Methods to Measure the Impacts:} Reference \cite{DYR_CB} Provides details of some methods for monitoring SF6 gas conditions in SF6 circuit breakers.
-Reference \cite{FEGS} provides a circuit breaker monitoring system that asset owners can utilize to monitor various operating conditions of the circuit breakers and can itself operate in temperatures ranging from -40\degree C to +65\degree C which means that it might need additional thermal insulation to operate in extreme temperature exposures like during polar vortex or extreme hot days inside an enclosure.
+\textbf{Existing Methods to Measure the Impacts:} Reference \cite{DYR_CB} Provides details of some methods for monitoring SF$_6$ gas conditions in SF$_6$ circuit breakers.
+Reference \cite{FEGS} provides a circuit breaker monitoring system that asset owners can use to monitor various operating conditions of the circuit breakers and can itself operate in temperatures ranging from -$40$\degree C to +65\degree C, which means that it might need additional thermal insulation to operate in extreme temperature exposures like during polar vortices or extreme hot days inside an enclosure.
 Other details specifications of this monitoring system can be found in reference \cite{FEGS2}.